Martin Lau

 Developer turned CTO turned founder.
 Built, bought, and sold technology businesses.
 Now helps others do the same.

-Martin built hps.gd because he believes businesses deserve better than what most consultancies offer.
-His approach is straightforward: care about the people, focus on what matters, and leave things better than you found them.
+Martin built hps.gd because he believes businesses deserve advisors who care about people as much as outcomes.
+His approach is straightforward: focus on what matters, be honest about what you find, and leave things better than you found them.